The Cases for Reuse

 Once business requirements taken into account, the problem is how to reuse existing system functionalities to support new functional requirements.
 Beyond the various approaches and terminologies, there is a broad consensus about the three basic functional levels, usually labelled as model, view, controller (aka MVC):

-- Model: continuity and consistency of business objects representation independently of applications using them.
-Artifacts must support persistency and multiple execution within shared address spaces.
+- Model: shared and a life-cycle independent of business processes.
+The continuity and consistency of business objects representation must be guaranteed independently of the applications using them.

-- Control: responsibilities on applications independently of the persistency of business objects and interactions with external agents or devices.
-Artifacts execution is self-contained: no persistency, single execution within non-shared address spaces.
+- Control: shared with a life-cycle set by a business process.
+The continuity and consistency of representations is managed independently of the persistency of business objects and interactions with external agents or devices.

 Assuming that functional assets are managed along those levels, reuse can be achieved by domains, delegation, specialization, or generalization: